pnsn/machine_learning_pnsn_data_set/README.md

 Figure 7: Clealy this event is aligned wrong since this is being tuned for EPIC triggering which has an STA/LTA ratio threshold of 20.

 ### Don't download data too fast!
-*IRIS IP jail and intentionally slowing down code:*  be aware of IRIS webservices which will throttle your performance.
+*IRIS IP jail and intentionally slowing down code:*  be aware of IRIS webservices which will limit your performance.
 If you have more than X concurrent connections, translation: if you make more than X requests from a single IP address, IRIS WS will block your IP for 20 sec.
 Avoid this by adding in a time.sleep(0.05) before any request and don't have more than 5 codes running simultaneously.
+This may only be an issue at UW since the DMC is in our back yard.